LucasSez/discotheque-wpf/README.md

 # discotheque-wpf
-A WPF application to manage music libraries. &lt;br /> By Gaston Maimbourg &amp; Lucas Seznec
+A WPF application to manage music libraries. <br />
+By Gaston Maimbourg &amp; Lucas Seznec